letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 responses (required, array):
-: The client's responses to the server's challenges, in the same order as the challenges.
-If the client chooses not to respond to a given challenge, then the corresponding entry in the response array is set to null.
-Otherwise, it is set to a value defined by the challenge type.
+: The client's responses to the server's challenges, in the same order as the challenges (note: note challenge combinations, but challenges).
+This array MUST be exactly the same length as the list of challenges from the server, with the entry for any skipped challenges set to null.
+The entry for each fulfilled challenges is set to a value defined by the challenge type.

 contact (optional, array):
 : An array of URIs that the server can use to contact the client for issues related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation, or check with the client on future authorizations (see the "recoveryContact" challenge type).